TL-B language

 Nat

-means if expressionE
+means that if the conditionE

-is True than field has typeT
+is true, then the field has the typeT

-)_ a:(## 1) b:a?(## 32) = Example;
+_ a:(## 1) b:a?(## 32) = Example;

 In